-- 1. Beautification Projects: involve low maintenance landscaping or other improvements to common areas, rights-of-way or City-owned property, which serve to beautify the neighborhood.
-Projects may include upgrades to neighborhood identification or directional signs, street trees, lighting, or median landscaping. - 2.
-Energy Conservation Projects: involve the use of renewable energy, such as solar panels, photovoltaic systems, or windmills, for the use of common area energy to reduce demand for electric power.
-Common area energy includes those site features where the HOA is responsible for electric bills such as clubhouse, pool equipment, site lighting, and site irrigation.

-- 3. Butterfly Gardens: involve the planting and maintaining of caterpillar food plants upon which adult butterflies lay their eggs (larval host plants).
+- 1. Beautification Projects: involve-Projects such as low maintenance landscaping or other improvements to rights-of-way or City-owned property, which serve to beautify the neighborhood.
+Projects may include upgrades to neighborhood identification or directional-entry signssignage, street trees, lighting, or median landscaping.; all of which must fall outside of that which is code/site plan required. - 2.
+Energy Conservation Projects: involve A project providing the use of renewable energy, such as solar panels, photovoltaic systems, or windmills, for the use of common area energy to reduce demand for electric power.
+Common area energy includes those site features where the HOA is responsible for electric bills such as clubhouse, pool equipment, site lighting, and site irrigation. - 3.
+Butterfly Gardens: involve-A project providing the planting and maintaining of caterpillar food plants upon which adult butterflies lay their eggs (larval host plants).
 Projects may include the planting of blossoming nectar plants to make the butterfly garden more beautiful and provide for adult butterfly feeding. - 4.
-Wildlife Habitat Sites: involve providing the basic habitat elements (food, water, cover, and places to raise young), taking steps to conserve natural resources in the habitat, and applying for and receiving certification from the National Wildlife Federation as a "Backyard Wildlife Habitat."
+Wildlife Habitat Sites: involve A project providing the basic habitat elements (food, water, cover, and places to raise young), taking steps to conserve natural resources in the habitat, and applying for and receiving certification from the National Wildlife Federation as a "Backyard Wildlife Habitat."
 The National Wildlife Federation certification application fee is eligible for reimbursement. - 5.
-Buffer Walls: must screen, enhance community aesthetics, and improve quality of life. - 6.
-Greenway Connections, Amenities, and Trailheads - 7.
-Multi-phase Design Projects: involve design of community landscape plans where existing approved plans are no longer consistent with industry best management practices (BMPs) and/or compatible with surrounding areas.
-Funds may be used for third party professional services and would be eligible for reimbursement based on percent complete and scale of community.
+Buffer Walls/Fences: must screen, enhance community aesthetics, provide security and/or improve quality of life. - 6.
+Greenway Connections, Amenities, and Trailheads: These projects link neighborhoods to public greenways, amenities and trailheads. - 7.
+Street Tree Replacement: A project providing street tree replacement plans when using the "Right Tree, Right Place" concept, and a new site plan is prepared to replace the approved plan of record.
+This is not intended to be for a single tree or a grouping of trees but for the entire community under the HOA or Neighborhood Association. - 8.
+Multi-phase Design Projects: Multi-phase Design Projects: Master Associations may apply for a multi-phase design project to include a phasing plan. involve-The design of master HOA community roadway buffer landscape plans shall be considered where existing, approved plans are-no longer meet consistent with industry best management practices (BMPs), have been altered due to a change in the road right-of-way, and/or have become incompatible with surrounding areas for other reasons.
+These plans must represent a design that is beyond the code-required landscape and funding shall only be considered for the plant material above code-required.
+Funds may be used for third party professional services and would be eligible for reimbursement based on percent complete and the scale of the community and as determined by the Director of the Department of Sustainable Development.
 Applicants shall enter into an agreement, committing to a multiphase installation plan up to five (5) years.
 Failure to adhere to the installation plan will result in a reassessment of awarded funds.
+Design services associated with the required phasing plan do not require a dollar match as outlined in "Terms of a Neighborhood Enhancement Grant program Agreement".
+All remainder plans in the multi-phased project require a 50% dollar match.